MicrosoftDocs/Viva/Viva/insights/Use/faq.md

 ##### Q2.
 How do MyAnalytics and Workplace Analytics differ?

 A2.
-MyAnalytics presents personal and private insights to Microsoft 365 users in Outlook through [digest emails](../myanalytics/use/email-digest-2.md), [inline suggestions](../myanalytics/use/mya-notifications.md) and the [Insights Outlook add-in](../myanalytics/use/add-in.md).
-It can also be accessed through a web [dashboard](../myanalytics/use/dashboard-2.md).
+MyAnalytics presents personal and private insights to Microsoft 365 users in Outlook through [digest emails](../personal/use/email-digest-2.md), [inline suggestions](../personal/use/mya-notifications.md) and the [Insights Outlook add-in](../personal/use/add-in.md).
+It can also be accessed through a web-based [dashboard](../personal/use/dashboard-2.md).

 Workplace Analytics is a tool that is used by organizations for running top-down analysis and it computes only aggregated and de-identified metrics.